bottlepy/bottle/apidoc/index.rst

 * **Server:** Build-in HTTP development server and support for paste_, fapws3_, flup_, cherrypy_ or any other WSGI_ capable server.
 * **Plug&Run:** All in a single file and no dependencies other than the Python standard library.

-.. rubric:: Download, Install and Dependencies
+.. rubric:: Download

 You can install the latest stable release with ``easy_install -U bottle`` or just download the newest testing_ version into your project directory.
-There are no (hard [1]_) dependencies other than the Python standard library.
+There are no hard [1]_ dependencies other than the Python standard library.
 Bottle runs with **Python 2.5+ and 3.x** (using 2to3)

-.. rubric:: Example
+.. rubric:: "Hello World" in a bottle

 This is a minimal bottle application serving a single URL::